LLNL/axom/src/docs/sphinx/dev_guide/index.rst

 #####################

 This guide describes the main software development processes used by the Axom project.
+It does not contain coding guidelines.
+Please see `Axom Coding Guide <../../coding_guide_docs/html/index.html>`_ for that information.

 It is intended for all team members and contributors. and is especially helpful for new individuals who wish to understand how the team works.
 We employ simple practices that are easy for all contributors to understand and follow.
 We believe that when everyone on the team follows similar practices, it helps to ensure that our code will be robust, consist, correct, and easy to use.
 Everyone who contributes to Axom should be aware of and follow these guidelines.

 We realize that the benefits of uniformity should be balanced with allowances for individual preferences, which may work better in